 effective democracy because “a society divided between a large

-impoverished mass and a small favored elite would result either in oligarchy (
+impoverished mass and a small favored elite would result either in oligarchy (…) or in

 workers are granted economic rights, they become more tolerant towards